Icon

 Application Requirements:

-1) Covering letter with personal statement and explanation of what you will bring to the fellowship
+1) Covering letter with a personal statement and an explanation of what you will bring to the fellowship.

-3)Two letters of reference from Consultant BHS members
+3)Two letters of reference from Consultants who are British Hip Society members.

 Please send applications to Emma Johnson: admin@britishhipsociety.com